Approved by the Energy, Environment and Water Policy Committee n March 21, 2025

 • Reauthorization and continued funding for coastal wetland preservation and restoration projects under the Coastal Wetlands, Planning, Protection, and Restoration Act of 1990 (CWPPRA).

-• Efforts to reduce land loss along coastal wetlands through protection and restoration of the physical and ecological processes necessary to sustain these unique ecosystems.
+• Federal, state, and local programs to reduce land loss along coastal wetlands through protection and restoration of the physical and ecological processes necessary to sustain these unique ecosystems.

 • Funding and implementing beneficial use of dredged material, regional sediment management plans, and a programmatic authorization of federal civil works projects that allow restoration and preservation work to continue on a long-term basis.